dealii/dealii/deal.II/contrib/mesh_conversion/README.txt

 1.3.
 Select an output file.
 I have found that in Cubit version 11.0 and 12.0 that it is necessary to click on the browse button and type it in the dialogue that pops up.
 1.4.
 Select the dimension to output in.
 1.5.
 Tick the overwrite box.
 1.6.
+If using Cubit v12.0 onwards, uncheck the box "Export using Cubit ID's".
+The conversion process will encounter errors if box if left checked.
+1.7.
 Click apply.

-1.7.
+2. Converting the mesh
 IMPORTANT NOTE: From v12.0 onwards, the format of the Abaqus file that Cubit outputted changed.
 This has been accounted for but an requires a flag to be passed to the conversion program.
                 I describe outputs from before v12.0 as "Abaqus OLD" and v12.0 an on (up to v12.1 at this point) as "Abaqus NEW".

-2. Converting the mesh
 2.1.
 Compile the program using 'make' or another suitable tool 2.2.
 Run the program with the following command line arguments:
        './convert_mesh <spatial_dimension> <ABAQUS input_file_type> /path/to/input_file.inp /path/to/output_file.ucd'